 Find people to follow

 One of the first steps is to identify interesting people to follow.
-Mastodon prioritizes connections over engagement, with no algorithm to influence your news feed.
+Mastodon favors connections over commitment, without an algorithm to influence your news feed.
 You'll only see posts from people you follow, in chronological order.

-Use the search bar to type in someone's username, then find and follow them.
+Use the search bar to enter a person's username, then search and follow them.

 Share your thoughts on Mastodon

-Posting, or "tooting," on Mastodon has similarities to Twitter, but with a few subtleties to uncover.
+Posting, or “tooting,” on Mastodon has similarities to Twitter, but with some subtleties to discover.

 Head to the text field to write your toot, taking advantage of the generous 500 character limit.
 You can also enrich your posts with photos, videos, audio files and polls with the attachments and polls options.

-In the body of your post, you have the option of inserting links, mentions, hashtags and even custom emojis to enrich your message.
+In the body of your post, you can insert links, mentions, hashtags and even custom emojis to enrich your message.

 First, the "Home" tab shows posts from people you follow.

-Finally, the "Explore" page highlights popular posts on your server and across the Mastodon network.
-Do not hesitate to boost (the equivalent of retweeting), liking, replying to and adding to favorites the messages encountered on these news feeds.
+Finally, the “Explore” page highlights popular posts on your server and across the Mastodon network.
+Don't hesitate to boost (the equivalent of retweet), like, reply and add to favorites the messages you encounter on these news feeds.

 Conclusion

 Mastodon is a great way to stay connected with friends, family, and colleagues.
-To use Mastodon effectively, users need to be familiar with the platform.
+To use Mastodon effectively, users must become familiar with the platform.
 It is important to remember that each account in Mastodon is created under an open source server, this means that other people from different servers can see your messages and even follow or join conversations within your server.

-As long as users pay attention to the content they post and their label, they can enjoy the many benefits of Mastodon, such as the ability to communicate in multiple languages at once and receive updates from user-generated content. in real time.
+As long as users are careful about the content they post and their etiquette, they can enjoy Mastodon's many benefits, such as the ability to communicate in multiple languages at once and receive updates on user-generated content in real time.